Skip to main content

 👤 Personal

-Ideation phase, early drafts, confidential projects.
+Ideation, early drafts, confidential projects

-🌐 Collaborative with all authors in the space
+🌐 Collaborative with all space authors

-Open team projects, broad reviews, shared catalog.
+Open team projects, broad reviews, shared catalog

-🎯 Collaborative with specific authors
+🎯 Collaborative with selected authors

 1. Open your project.

-2. Go to the project settings.
+2. Go to the project Settings.

-When you duplicate a project, you can choose:
+When duplicating a project, you can choose:

-🔄 Transfer Project Ownership
+🔄 Transfer project ownership

 1. Go to the Projects tab.